-All travellers to Ascension Island require an entry permit visa unless exempted by their occupation, such as active members of Her Majesty's Armed Forces.
+All travellers to Ascension Island require an entry permit visa unless exempted by their occupation, such as active members of His Majesty's Armed Forces.
 Failure to enter with a valid visa is an offence under the Entry Control (Ascension) Ordinance and may result in a fine and imprisonment.
 Individuals may also be refused permission to land and be required to leave on the aircraft or vessel that they arrived on.

 Applications for entry visas should be made well in advance, at least 14 days before the intended date of travel, except in cases of genuine emergency.
 Late applications, without a valid reason, may be refused.